pengsl-lab/LBi-DBP/README.md

 - All the best to you!

 # Reference
 [1] Wen-Wu Zeng, Xuan Yu, Jun Hu, and Shao-Liang Peng.
-LBi-DBP, an accurate DNA-binding protein prediction method via extracting sequence context information by lightweight BiLSTM network.
+LBi-DBP, an accurate DNA-binding protein prediction method by lightweight interpretable BiLSTM network.
 Submitted.